SEO BLOG

 a hand drawing content doodles

-Do the words “tax audit” and “content audit” strike the same emotional cord for you?
-You’re not alone.
+Do the phrases “tax audit” and “content audit” strike the same level of stress and fear in you?
+You aren’t alone.
 In fact, 37% of content marketers never do a content audit.

 Why is this?
-Well, it’s a daunting and onerous task.
-And sometimes it reminds us of our failures, as we sort through the content that missed the mark over the last year.
+For one, it’s a daunting and onerous task, so big that it’s tough to know where to begin.
+Also, it may remind us of our failures, as we rifle through the content that missed the mark over the last year.
+Finally, it might just be that we don’t know how to do a proper SEO website audit – how to benchmark success, how elevate content, etc.

 I may sound like an obnoxious motivational poster with a picture of a mountain when I say this, but hear me out: Content audits are about opportunity, not failure.

-Not everyone is best SEO expert and some content marketers have tunnel vision and can only see what they’re publishing in the future.
+Not everyone is the best SEO expert; some content marketers have tunnel vision and can only see what they’re publishing in the future.
 They focus on hammering out tons of content, thinking that just publishing will move things forward.

 But never mistake activity with accomplishment.

 Take a break from production and focus on reflection.
-Trust me when I say, taking the time to look back at the year’s content is more valuable than any blog or ebook you’re working on right now.
+Trust me when I say, taking the time to reflect on the year’s content is more valuable than any blog or ebook you’re working on right now.

-You need to answer big questions.
-And those answers should shape your next 12 months of content.
+This valuable road toward reflection starts with you answering a few big questions, the answers to which should shape your next 12 months of content.
 Questions such as:

 • Which page generated the most traffic?
 And the most leads?
 Is there a disconnect?